A Hierarchical Architecture for Neural Materials: Related Work

 A suite of techniques has been proposed as approximations to displacement mapping, including parallax mapping \cite{kaneko2001parallax}, relief mapping \cite{oliveira2000relief, policarpo2005relief}, view-dependent displacement mapping (VDM) \cite{wang2003vdm}, and generalized displacement maps (GDM) \cite{wang2004gdm, wang2005mdf}.
 These methodologies are fundamentally geometric and reliant on heightfields, overlooking the reflective effects emanating from the intricate material geometry.

-\emph{\ac{BTF}} have been employed to represent arbitrary reflective surface appearances, first proposed by Dana et al. \cite{dana1999}.
+\emph{Bidirectional Texture Function (BTF)} have been employed to represent arbitrary reflective surface appearances, first proposed by Dana et al. \cite{dana1999}.
 The storage of a discretized 6D function incurs substantial costs, and a multitude of compression techniques have been scrutinized \cite{filip2008compression}.
 Rainer et al. \cite{rainer2019autoencoder} introduced a neural architecture based on an autoencoder framework for compressing BTF slices per texel, and later advanced their work by integrating diverse materials into a shared latent space.

 \emph{NeuMIP} \cite{kuznetsov2021neumip, kuznetsov2022}, an innovative neural approach, has been formulated to render and represent materials across disparate scales efficiently.
 Despite its advantages, NeuMIP faces constraints due to its network architecture and design, struggling to simulate the high-frequency information inherent in materials.
 Furthermore, it fails to accommodate curved surfaces.
 A more recent endeavor \cite{kuznetsov2022} aimed to overcome these shortcomings by incorporating surface curvature and transparency information into the neural model.
 Yet, the task of capturing high-frequency materials remains a formidable challenge.
+In this paper, we compare to NeuMIP \cite{kuznetsov2021neumip} and not the curved-surfaces variation \cite{kuznetsov2022} because our contribution is clearly visible in flat samples and our technique can be easily applicable to the newest version as well.

 \emph{Recent advancements in \ac{NeRF}} have led to the development of methods capable of handling complex materials and geometries.
 The \ac{NeRF} technique \cite{mildenhall2020nerf}, which represents scenes as continuous volumetric fields, has been adapted for a plethora of applications, such as NeRF-W \cite{zhang2021nerfw} to manage view-dependent appearances, and Fourier plenOctrees for NeRF \cite{wang2022fourier} for real-time rendering.
 The methodology employed in this paper is inspired by \ac{NeRF} to capture details with sparse sampling.
+Rodriguez-Pardo et al. \cite{rodriguez2023neubtf} introduced a neural field-based framework for encoding and transferring Bidirectional Texture Functions (BTF).
+Baatz et al. \cite{baatz2022nerf} integrated Neural Reflectance Field Textures into the NeRF framework, enabling detailed rendering of complex materials.
+Lastly, Xiang et al. \cite{xiang2021neutex} demonstrated the use of neural networks for dynamic texture generation and mapping in volumetric neural rendering